TUDelft-CS4110/2016-sre-crew/Report.md

   }
   ````

 Based on these two new functionalities, we introduced a XML template file with actions that automate the process of fuzzing any android application.
-For the template, the user needs to put the target application on the top left corner of the android virtual device and the devices size should be that of a normal  phone and not tablet.
+For the template, the user needs to put the target application on the top left corner of the android virtual device and the device's size should be that of a normal  phone and not tablet.
 The action set consists of three sub action sets that are the three steps in the fuzzing process which we can see in [Figure 2](#Figure_2) :

 <p id="Figure_2"></p>